ChatKitty/chatkitty-api-docs/source/web/index.html.md

 You can get channels the current user has joined or can join by calling the `ChatKitty.getChannels(function)` method.

+## Entering a channel
+You must first enter a channel to receive messages and other events related to the channel.

+Enter a channel by calling the `ChatKitty.enterChannel(Channel, ChatKittyCallback<EnterChannelResult>)` method.

 ## Listen to channel events
 When an event involving a channel happens, like a message sent in the channel or a user joining the channel, a `ChannelEvent` is sent to registered channel event listeners.